Interpretive signs in the

 Cedar

-The Hundred Acre Wood has notable old-growth stands, including exceptional examples of eastern white cedar (Thuja occidentalis).
+The Hundred Acre Wood (HAW) has notable old-growth stands, including exceptional examples of eastern white cedar (Thuja occidentalis).
 This evergreen is typically found on wet sites, where it has an advantage, and is a haven for nesting songbirds.

 For the Anishinaabeg, kijik (cedar) is one of the four sacred medicines used in ceremony.
 Referred to as the "tree of life," cedar is used for healing, purification, spiritual practices, and practical purposes, such as canoe building and fire starting.